 One of the primary reasons one would hire a virtual assistant is for administrative and financial work.
 A virtual assistant can schedule your Zoom meetings, organize your to-do lists, answer your emails, and manage your finances.
 They will keep track of what you do, your expenses, and your incomes, to keep your business well-organized and operating smoothly.

-When you work remotely, you’re most likely constantly attending calls, talking to clients, teleconferencing with partners, and basically doing a mountain-load of online tasks - even more so during the pandemic.
+When you work remotely, you’re most likely constantly attending calls, talking to clients, teleconferencing with partners, and doing a mountain-load of online tasks - even more so during the pandemic.
 Your virtual assistant can help lighten your load and take on some of your tasks by addressing even your most trivial tasks like taking messages for you and helping you provide a better service for your clients instead of having them on hold for long periods of time.

 Research and Content Creation